Jan Žambůrek

-Jan Žambůrek (born 13 February 2001) is a Czech professional footballer who plays as a central midfielder for club Heracles Almelo.
+Jan Žambůrek (born 13 February 2001) is a Czech professional footballer who plays as a central midfielder for club ADO Den Haag.

 Žambůrek is a product of the Slavia Prague academy and made his professional breakthrough with Brentford in 2019.
 After falling out of favour, he transferred to Danish club Viborg in January 2022.
 After failing to establish himself and a season on loan in his home country with Slovan Liberec, Žambůrek transferred to Dutch club Heracles Almelo in 2024.
-He was capped by the Czech Republic at youth level.
+After the club's relegation to the Eerste Divisie in 2026, he transferred to ADO Den Haag. Žambůrek was capped by the Czech Republic at youth level.

 Club career

 Slavia Prague

 A central midfielder, Žambůrek began his career in the academies at Bohemians 1905 and Slavia Prague and progressed to U19 level with the latter club.
 He was a part of the U17 team which won the 2017–18 league and cup double and left the club in August 2018.

 Brentford

-2018–19
+2018–19 season

 On 9 August 2018, Žambůrek moved to England to sign a three-year contract with the B team at Championship club Brentford on a free transfer, with the option of a further year. Žambůrek received his maiden call into the first team squad for a league match versus Hull City on 23 February 2019 and with the match safe at 5–1, he made the first senior appearance of his career as a late substitute for Saïd Benrahma.
 The appearance made him the first player born in the 21st century to play a competitive match for the club.
 He played out the season with the B team and was a part of the 2018–19 Middlesex Senior Cup-winning squad.